Citrix Hypervisor

 Convert an existing host to use thin provisioning

-To delete an existing LVM local SR, and replace it with a thin provisioned EXT3/EXT4 SR, enter the following commands.
+To delete an existing LVM local SR, and replace it with a thin-provisioned EXT3/EXT4 SR, enter the following commands.

 Warning: